 The sale of controlled substances is treated extremely harshly in Florida.
 This offense is broadly defined in and includes much more than dealing in controlled substances.
 A person convicted under this statute will often face prison and the prospect of becoming a convicted felon.
-If you, or a loved one, has been charged with Sale of Controlled Substances, including, cocaine, heroin, prescription pills, marijuana, and any other controlled substance, contact the experienced Jacksonville criminal defense attorneys of SLG Law today to discuss the case.
+If you, or a loved one, has been charged with Sale of Controlled Substances, including, cocaine, heroin, prescription pills, marijuana, and any other controlled substance, contact the experienced Jacksonville criminal defense attorney of LGL today to discuss the case.

 Sale of Controlled Substances is defined in Florida Statute 893.13(1)(a) and (2)(a).
 It is more broadly defined that simply the sale of controlled substances.
 In order to prove you guilty of sale of controlled substances, the State must prove: